Create Videos of Your Art to Grow Your Following

 - Cheap work lights with daylight bulbs (2 or 3 each)

-If you want to stick with using your phone to start, you can still use the lights, scissor arm, and then get your hands on that cellphone tripod and screw the phone holder onto your clamp arm.
+OR: Continue using your smartphone and edit in the Tiktok or IG apps.
+You can still use the lights, scissor arm, and then get your hands on that cellphone tripod and screw the phone holder onto your clamp arm.

 Are you ready to get started?